 Need to update your passport ASAP?
 If you’re located in a major metro, you can visit a passport agency.
 Passport agencies can help you apply for a new passport or renew an existing passport if you’re traveling within the next 14 days.

-You’ll need to make an appointment online and pay a $60 expedite fee but it’s worth it if you’re in a bind!
+You’ll need to visit a Passport Agency or Center and pay a $60 expedite fee but it’s worth it if you’re in a bind!

 Passport agencies and centers are located in the following locations: Hot Springs, AR; Atlanta, GA; Boston, MA; Buffalo, NY; Chicago, IL; Aurora, CO; Stamford, CT; Dallas, TX; Detroit, MI; El Paso, TX; Honolulu, HI; Houston, TX; Los Angeles, CA; Miami, FL; Minneapolis, MN; Portsmouth, NH; New Orleans, LA; New York, NY; Philadelphia, PA; San Diego, CA; San Francisco, CA; San Juan, Puerto Rico; Seattle, WA; St. Albans, VT; Washington, DC; Tucson, AZ

 6. Determine your passport name change fee